 New York is a high-tax state, and that taxation continues after you retire and no longer depend on a regular paycheck.
 If you have a mix of retirement benefit options, they may or may not be excluded under New York State’s taxation system, but you will have to pay taxes on your IRA distributions if they exceed a certain amount, called the exclusion amount.
-For the 2017 tax year, expect to pay a 4 percent tax rate on your retirement income above that exclusion.
+For the 2018 tax year, the exclusion amount is $20,000.

 NY State Tax on IRA Distributions